wbamberg/idl-reference/docs/nsIFormatConverter.md

 <tr>
 <td></td>
-<td>aFromFormatConverter flavor to convert from
+<td>aFromFormatConverter flavor to convert to (destination own the memory)
 </td>
 </tr>